 Plusnet, the broadband provider that loves to remind us it’s from Yorkshire, also offers a subscription TV service.
-It’s only for existing Plusnet fibre broadband customers, but what exactly is available and is it any good?
-Let’s take a look.
+It’s only for existing Plusnet fibre broadband customers, and it is, in the grand scheme, rather basic compared to the likes of Sky or Virgin Media.
+So what exactly is available and is it any good?

 |Number of channels||95|